 Emergency Medicine at Mayo Clinic

 Mayo Clinic's Emergency Department sees more than 80,000 patients annually.
 It serves as a local department and regional referral center for close to 1 million people in the region.
-The vast majority of every shift is spent practicing "bread and butter" emergency medicine, as well as medical, pediatric and trauma resuscitations intertwined with challenging and complex patients.
+The vast majority of every shift is spent practicing "bread and butter" emergency medicine, as well as medical, pediatric and trauma resuscitations intertwined with challenging and complex medical issues.

-Point-of-care emergency ultrasound training at Mayo Clinic is multifaceted and evolving rapidly.
-Currently, all residents have a half-month introductory rotation as interns and a month-long advanced experience as third-year residents.
+Currently, all residents have a half-month introductory rotation as first-year residents and the option for an in-depth, focused monthlong advanced experience as third-year residents.
 These months provide time for direct, hands-on learning with one of the emergency ultrasound faculty and individualized study through active scanning, as well as text and interactive media.
+In addition, a robust quality assurance program provides constant feedback for scans done during regular clinical shifts.

 As part of their didactic curriculum, residents also receive quarterly ultrasound teaching led by Mayo Clinic faculty and guest presenters from around the country.
-Residents have taken advantage of opportunities for research and quality improvement within emergency ultrasound, which has translated into numerous abstract presentations and peer-reviewed publications — in addition to improving what is already a robust and longitudinal ultrasound training experience at Mayo Clinic.
+Residents have taken advantage of opportunities for research and quality improvement within the area of emergency ultrasound, which has translated into numerous abstract presentations and peer-reviewed publications.

 International emergency medicine

 Mayo Clinic is an international leader in medicine.
-Residents have the opportunity to join several faculty on international emergency medicine projects, including those in Haiti, Chile, Sweden, Japan, Kenya, Nepal and Tanzania, to name a few countries.
+Residents have the opportunity to join faculty on international emergency medicine projects, including those in Haiti, Chile, Sweden, Japan, Kenya, Nepal and Tanzania, to name a few countries.
 All international rotations are reviewed and sponsored by the Mayo International Health Program.
 The supportive environment, institutional leadership and well-connected faculty make our program the ideal place to become a leader on international emergency medicine.

 Emergency Medical Services (EMS)